jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 ```

 What benefits do we get from simplicity?
 We get ease of
-understanding, right?
+understanding.
 That is sort of definitional.
-I contend we get
+I contend we get ease
-ease of change and easier debugging.
-Other benefits that come out of
+of change and easier debugging.
+Other benefits that come out of it,
-it, that are sort of on a secondary level, are increased flexibility.
+that are sort of on a secondary level, are increased flexibility.
+And
-And when we talk more about modularity and breaking things apart, we
+when we talk more about modularity and breaking things apart, we will
-will see where that falls.
-Like the ability to change policies or
+see where that falls.
+Like the ability to change policies or move
-move things around, right?
-As we make things simpler, we get more
+things around.
+As we make things simpler, we get more independence of
-independence of decisions because they are not interleaved, so I can
-make a location decision.
-It is orthogonal from a performance
+decisions because they are not interleaved, so I can make a location
 decision.
+It is orthogonal from a performance decision.

-And I really do want to, you know, ask the question, agile-ist or
+And I really do want to ask the question, agile-ist or whatever: Is
-whatever: Is having a test suite and refactoring tools going to make
+having a test suite and refactoring tools going to make changing the
-changing the knitted castle faster than changing the Lego castle?
-No
+knitted castle faster than changing the Lego castle?
+No way.
-way.
 Completely unrelated.

 [Time 0:22:34]